-Child care facility shall include child care centers, day nurseries, kindergartens, and any child care arrangement, but not within an occupied residence, which provides child care for more than five (5) children unrelated to the operator, and which receives a payment, fee, or grant for any of the children receiving care, wherever operated, and whether or not operated for profit.
-Child care facilities shall be licensed and operated in accordance with all applicable requirements of the Florida Department of Children and Families and section 24-152 of this chapter.
+Child care facility shall include child care centers, day nurseries, kindergartens, and any child care arrangement, other than a family day care home, which provides child care for more than five (5) children unrelated to the operator, and which receives a payment, fee, or grant for any of the children receiving care, wherever operated, and whether or not operated for profit.
+Childcare facilities shall be licensed and operated in accordance with all applicable requirements of the Florida Department of Children and Families and Section 24-152 of this chapter.
 This definition shall not include family day care home.